Executing custom scripts for Windows

 Navigate to the Action History tab of the device to view the script execution status.
 The Hexnode administrators can check the output of the pushed script file on the device (only if the script file returns an output) by navigating to Manage > Device > the device to which the action is pushed > Action History.
 Click on Show Output corresponding to the script execution action to view its output.

-If the action is successful and the configurations of the script file is correct, then the script will get automatically executed on the device.
+If the action is successful and the configurations of the script file are correct, then the script will get automatically executed on the device.

 The uploaded script file was for creating a new document named “par” in the C-Drive of the device with content 1, 2 and 3, the parameters passed through Hexnode.